tsweet77/intention-repeater/README.md

 I am filled with orgasmic bliss.

+Places on fire have just enough rains to put them out.

 Feel free to play around with this software, and add to the project if you are able.

 Thank You.